sumup/sumup-go/DOCUMENTATION.md

     // Number of the payment card (without spaces).
     // Write only
     Number string `json:"number"`
-    // Issuing card network of the payment card.
+    // Issuing card network of the payment card used for the transaction.
-    // Read only
-    Type CardType `json:"type"`
+    Type shared.CardType `json:"type"`
     // Required five-digit ZIP code.
 Applicable only to merchant users in the USA.
     // Write only
     // Min length: 5